Immolare/artist-image-generator/README.txt

 ### Premium Features

-#### Image Edit
-Edit and extend existing images by drawing a mask and asking DALL·E to generate a new image based on your modifications.
+- **Image Edit**: Edit and extend existing images by drawing a mask and asking DALL·E to generate a new image based on your modifications.
 This powerful feature allows you to fine-tune your images and create truly unique visuals.
-#### Image Composition
-Compose your main image by uploading other images into it, drawing masks, and asking DALL·E to generate a new image that combines the uploaded images with your original.
+- **Image Composition**: Compose your main image by uploading other images into it, drawing masks, and asking DALL·E to generate a new image that combines the uploaded images with your original.
 This feature enables you to create complex and creative designs with ease.
-#### Generate more images with DALL·E 3
-Generate up to 10 images simultaneously instead of 1 using the DALL·E 3 model.
+- **Multiple Image Generation with DALL·E 3**: Generate up to 10 images simultaneously using the DALL·E 3 model.
 This feature allows you to quickly produce multiple images based on a single prompt, saving you time and increasing your productivity.
-Depending of your server performances. **Available for shortcodes too.**
+Available for shortcodes too.
+- **Credits Removal**: Remove Artist Image Generator credits from the shortcodes, giving you full control over the branding and appearance of your generated images and avatars.

 **Note:** By purchasing a one-time license for Artist Image Generator, you help maintain and grow the plugin.
 You'll also benefit from exclusive support and all the new features that will be available in the future.
 [Purchase a license key here](https://artist-image-generator.com/product/licence-key/)